-Both the future bride and groom must submit their completed marriage notice forms, relevant documents, declarations and fees to the Registrar of Marriages for the council district where the marriage is to take place.
-Your marriage notice will be placed on public display at the Registrar’s office.
+Both parties to the marriage must send their completed marriage notice forms, relevant documents, declarations and fees to the Registrar of Marriages for the council district where the marriage is to take place.
+Your marriage notice will be placed on public display at the registrar’s office.

 Timing of marriage notice

-Notice for all marriages must be given in the 12 month period prior to the date of the marriage.
-You must submit your notice early enough to allow the registrar to make sure both parties are free to marry one another.
+Notice for all marriages must be given in the 12-month period before the date of the marriage.
+You must send your notice early enough to allow the registrar to make sure both parties are free to marry one another.

-Normally, notices should be with the Registrar about eight weeks before the marriage, but if either of you have been married before, the notices should be with the Registrar ten weeks before.
+Normally, notices should be with the registrar about eight weeks before the marriage.
+But if either of you have been married or in a civil partnership before, the notices should be with the registrar 10 weeks before.

 The minimum period is 28 days before the date of the proposed marriage, but if you leave things as late as this you could be faced with the need to postpone your marriage.

-Only in exceptional circumstances will the Registrar General authorise a marriage to take place if 28 days notice has not been given.
+Only in exceptional circumstances will the Registrar General allow a marriage to take place if 28 days' notice has not been given.

 How to give notice